-Sitting in our homes right now as we await an impending national lockdown, its easy to see how one could easily drift away into a fantasy of becoming a Royal and living in a castle far, far away from other humans.
+Sitting in our homes right now as we await yet more COVID restrictions, it’s easy to see how one could easily drift away into a fantasy of becoming a Royal and living in a castle far, far away from other humans.
 And while it may seem far-fetched, it turns out, that dream can now actually become a reality.

 Sitting just South of regular Dominic Cummings haunt, Barnard Castle, and on the edge of the Yorkshire Dales, Scargill Castle makes for a cosy bolthole for two – with all the royal trimmings playing on the castle theme.

 Decked out with grand medieval touches, including a big wooden dining table and matching drapes, the castle actually dates all the way back to the 1500s – on the site of an earlier medieval castle.
 Rescued from becoming a crumbling ruin, the structure is now a romantic retreat for two – with sweeping views of the countryside to enjoy.

 Providing the best of both Teeside and North Yorkshire, the castle is conveniently located by the Yorkshire Dales and the North Pennines – giving plenty of opportunities for adventure if you’re the outdoorsy type.